rails/rails/guides/source/asset_pipeline.md

 When a filename is unique and based on its content, HTTP headers can be set to encourage caches everywhere (whether at CDNs, at ISPs, in networking equipment, or in web browsers) to keep their own copy of the content.
 When the content is updated, the fingerprint will change.
 This will cause the remote clients to request a new copy of the content.
 This is generally known as _cache busting_.

-The technique that sprockets-rails uses for fingerprinting is to insert a hash of the content into the name, usually at the end.
+The technique that sprockets uses for fingerprinting is to insert a hash of the content into the name, usually at the end.
 For example a CSS file `global.css` could be renamed with an MD5 digest of its contents:

 ```
 global-908e25f4bf641868d8683022a5b62f54.css